Michal379/phase-4-debugging-network-requests-lab/README.md

 ## Your Notes Here

 - Add a new toy when the toy form is submitted
+First i tried adding a new toy without making any changes I got an Unpermitted parameter::id

+After the validation i tried to post again and encountered a 5000 Internal Server Error on the terminal and NameError::Uninitialized constant ToysController::Toy

   - How I debugged:
+  I wrote the validations for the name, image and likesin the plant model

+  For the name error, i changed the Toys.create in the toyController to Toy.create

+  It became successful.

 - Update the number of likes for a toy

   - How I debugged:
+  I added it's validation in the plant

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  I added it's validation in the plant model